 Raw data and numbers are just one of the aspects of your publishing data.
 The engagement of your audience should go way deeper than just metrics and bounce rates.
 As a publisher, you need to know how to successfully gauge what type of content your audience finds interesting, and what type of content brings the most engagement to your WordPress platform.

-When you understand what type of content brings in the most engagement and which segments of your audience interact the most with your content, you can better plan and improve the distribution of your content.
+When you understand what type of content brings in the most engagement and which segments of your audience interact with it, you can better plan and improve its distribution.

 Google Analytics provides you with multiple dashboards where you can easily monitor whether your content meets the defined KPIs and goals.